Blonde from Brooklyn

 Blonde from Brooklyn is a 1945 American musical comedy film directed by Del Lord and starring Bob Haymes, Lynn Merrick, Thurston Hall, and Mary Treen.
 The film was released by Columbia Pictures on June 21, 1945.

 Plot

 Returning soldier Dixon Harper meets cute with promising radio singer Susan Parker.
-Susan is mistaken for a heiress to a southern plantation by blustery colonel Farnsworth and she ignores wise cracking friend Diane to see the ruse through.
+Susan is mistaken for an heiress to a southern plantation by blustery colonel Farnsworth and she ignores wise cracking friend Diane to see the ruse through.